keliang11/cse15l-lab-reports/week7-lab-report.md

 ### Edit code file

-To edit the code file, I used `nano ListExamples.java`, then pressed the down arrow until I got to line 42 where the bug is.
-Then I pressed the right arrow 12 times until the cursor is right after "index1", backspace and replace the 1 with a 2, as shown in the following screenshot:
+To edit the code file, I used `nano ListExamples.java` `<enter>`, then pressed the "down" arrow until I got to line *42* where the bug is.
+Then I pressed the "right" arrow *12* times until the cursor is right after "index1", `<backspace>` and replace the "1" with a "2", as shown in the following screenshot:

 ![image](https://user-images.githubusercontent.com/122491370/220846850-a0273566-43d9-4cbb-ba0b-8da161c9376d.png)